snazy2000/SnipeitPS/docs/Set-SnipeitAccessory.md

 ```

 ### -name
-ID number of Accessory on Snipe-It system
+ID number of Accessory or array of IDs on Snipe-It system

 ```yaml
 Type: String